Flow-Millot/cloud-collaborative-workspace/README.md

     Wait until you see "Nextcloud was successfully installed".

 4.  **Configure Integrations**
-    Run the initialization script to set up Single Sign-On (SSO) and OnlyOffice integration:
+    Run the initialization script to set up Single Sign-On (SSO) and OnlyOffice integration.
+This script is safe to run multiple times if needed.
     ```bash
     bash init-config.sh
     ```